mdavis-xyz/mdavis.xyz/pages/lime/content.md

 * Lime have no obligation to keep your personal information (including credit card info) secure.
 (Sections [4.11](4.11), [6.2.4](6.2.4))
 * If they charge you an incorrect amount (such as $1,000,000 for one ride) and it takes you more than 60 days to notice, there's nothing you can do to get a refund. ([Section 4.4](4.4))
 * If you forget to lock the bike,  you can be charged 600 USD. ([Section 3.3](3.3))
+* If you do manage to somehow win an arbitration case against Lime, the maximum penalty you can extract is $100.
+So if their batteries explode and you incur $100,000 in medical bills to treat your burns, the maximum payment you can get from Lime is $100. ([Section 7.3](7.3))

 I am not a lawyer.
 I suspect that many of the claims are legally invalid, because some consumer rights are inalienable.